-Of the 381 internal transit points (eight more than in the previous report) monitored in 28 countries, territories or areas, more than 40 per cent had introduced some mobility restrictions and they were either partially operational (23%, i.e. a 1 p.p. increase on a fortnightly basis) or fully closed (21%, i.e. a 3 p.p. decrease compared to two weeks ago).
-Fully operational internal transit points represented 52 per cent of the assessed locations, with a 1 p.p. increase compared to the previous report (see Table 4).
-Moreover, approximately half of the assessed locations (186 out of 381, 49% of the total: a 1 p.p. decrease compared to the previous report) have imposed medical restrictions, such as quarantine or medical screening.
+Of the 381 internal transit points monitored in 28 countries, territories or areas, more than 40 per cent had introduced some mobility restrictions and they were either partially operational (24%, i.e. a 1 p.p. increase on a fortnightly basis) or fully closed (21%, i.e. no change compared to two weeks ago).
+Fully operational internal transit points represented 52 per cent of the assessed locations, as in the previous report (see Table 4).
+Moreover, approximately half of the assessed locations (185 out of 381, 49% of the total: no relative change compared to the previous report) have imposed medical restrictions, such as quarantine or medical screening.

 IOM-assessed internal transit points were mostly situated in Asia and the Pacific (30%), South-Eastern Europe, Eastern Europe and Central Asia (30%) and West and Central Africa (26%).
 Specifically, almost two thirds of the assessed internal transit points were from only four countries: Turkey (81 assessed internal transit points, 21% of the total), Mali (74, 19%), Bangladesh (50, 13%) and the Philippines (44, 12%).
-The operational status of the assessed internal transit points appears very different across the abovementioned regions with a significant share of fully closed locations in Asia and the Pacific (42% of the assessed internal transit points in the region, i.e. a 1 p.p. decrease compared to the previous report) compared to 74 per cent of the assessed internal transit points that were fully operational in West and Central Africa (73 out of 98, i.e. no relative).
-In South-Eastern Europe, Eastern Europe and Central Asia, 74 per cent of the assessed internal transit points were fully operational (84 out of 114).
+The operational status of the assessed internal transit points appears very different across the abovementioned regions with a significant share of fully closed locations in Asia and the Pacific (42% of the assessed internal transit points in the region, no change compared to the previous report) compared to 74 per cent of the assessed internal transit points that were fully operational in West and Central Africa (73 out of 98, i.e. no relative change).
+As in the previous report, in South-Eastern Europe, Eastern Europe and Central Asia, 74 per cent of the assessed internal transit points were fully operational (84 out of 114).
 For more information, please refer to Table 4.

-In 212 out of the 381 assessed internal transit points (56% of the total, i.e. a 1 p.p. decrease compared to the previous report), the foreseen duration of the restrictions was unknown (i.e. information was unavailable).
+In 212 out of the 381 assessed internal transit points (56% of the total, i.e. no relative change compared to the previous report), the foreseen duration of the restrictions was unknown (i.e. information was unavailable).
 In 25 and 15 per cent of the cases the restrictions will be in place for 14 days to one month or less than 14 days, respectively.
 Only in 15 internal transit points (4% of the total), the restrictive measures will be valid for more than one month.